codefellows-portland-javascript-401d3/http-single-resource/README.md

 Enter "/movies/delete?title=[movie you would like to delete]" to delete a movie from storage.

 Not all routes will support each of these methods.
-If a method is not supported, the user will be made aware (with 400 status code).
+If a method is not supported, the user will be made aware with a message.

-Also, verbs that are missing expected arguments should respond with a 400 status code.